-A partnership with Dr. Steven Lopez and Dr. Alex Kopelowicz [co-pelo-wits], La CLAve project directors.
+A partnership with Dr. Steven Lopez and Dr. Alex Kopelowicz, La CLAve project directors.
 Designed to inform the Latinx community to seek early treatment for serious mental illness, we have brought the La CLAve message to Riverside County.
 Educating family and friends to understand and recognize the onset of serious mental illness improves early access to care and overall prognosis.
 La CLAve content will be available in the TakemyHand mobile app and in behavioral health clinics county-wide.
-More information can be found at uselaclave.com
+More information can be found at uselaclave.com access virtual tools, browse safely, avoid phishing and scams, create and manage passwords and use public Wi-Fi safely.
+Information is also offered in American Sign Language.